christophervoigt/blog/src/content/blog/layout-minis-container.md

 If we only set a maximum width, how do we add space on the left and right side of the container?

-Behold the power of CSS!
+Well, behold the power of CSS! 🧙

 ## A magical custom property